sedostheatre/sedos.co.uk/input/news/2020-03-04-frankenstein-wins-programme-award.md

 ---
-title: Frankenstein wins programme award
+title: Frankenstein wins national award
 date: '2018-09-01'
 image: /assets/nodawards2018.jpg
 extract: Sedos was a winner of a national NODA award